leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/edge/bevel.rst

    Similarly as *Segments* it can be set with mouse movements and numeric input after toggling :kbd:`P`.

 Material Index
-   The *Material* number specifies which material should be assigned to the new faces created by the *Bevel* tool.
+   The *Material* number specifies which material is assigned to the new faces created by the *Bevel* tool.
    With the default, -1, the material is inherited from the closest existing face ("closest" can be a bit ambiguous).
    Otherwise, the number is the slot index of the material to use for all newly created faces.